The Professional Pastry Program

 Flexible scheduling is a unique feature of the Professional Pastry Program and allows students to work while attending school.
 Students may elect from consecutive day and evening laboratory classes to formulate a schedule that best suits their needs.
 Morning classes begin at 8:30 a.m. and evening classes at 4:30 p.m.
 Students must elect an evening lecture schedule from either Tuesday or Wednesday nights.
 Lectures begin at 6:00 p.m.

 The professional program mandates two lab classes and one evening seminar per week, for a total of 20 class hours per week.
 The school does not offer a part-time status.

-The Professional Pastry Program is accredited by the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT) and is licensed by the Department of Education, Commonwealth of Massachusetts.
+The Professional Pastry Program is licensed by the Department of Education, Commonwealth of Massachusetts.

 Distinctive Aspects of the Professional Pastry Program

 - The Professional Pastry Program offers flexible scheduling that allows students to be employed while they are attending the program.
 Students are required to attend class a total of 20 hours of each week and may select from a schedule of day or evening classes or any combination thereof.
 The completion of the Professional Pastry Program requires 648 clock hours of study (a clock hour is defined as a 50–60 minute period of instruction time).